 In July 2007, we announced the initiation of a Phase II clinical trial of i.v. peramivir to compare the efficacy and safety of i.v. peramivir to orally administered oseltamivir in patients who require hospitalization due to acute influenza.
-This trial is currently enrolling patients in the Southern Hemisphere.
+On October 27, 2008 the Company announced results of this exploratory Phase II trial.
+The study compared the efficacy and safety of five days of therapy with either 200 mg i.v. peramivir per day, 400 mg i.v. peramivir per day or 75 mg oral oseltamivir twice a day, in patients who required hospitalization related to influenza.
+These results will be submitted to an upcoming medical meeting.